Sadly, and all too often, it is too much care that ultimately kills indoor plants.

 Other than making sure you don’t water your indoor plant too often, this is one of the most important things to remember when watering indoor plants.
 Always, always, always remove any excess water from the saucer underneath the pot to ensure the roots of your plant are not sitting in any water.

-So, there you have it, the ‘watering indoor plants’ basics all wrapped up in 4 simple steps.
+So, there you have it, the ‘how to water indoor plants’ basics all wrapped up in 4 simple steps.

 Is your thirst (excuse the pun!) for knowledge not satisfied?
 Want more information on watering indoor plants, read on…